 Once I started college, I started to get A’s all across the board, there was no way that I would stop after earning the GED.
 That was only a bonus, my eyes were set on a bigger prize!
 I continued to earn an Associate Degree, joined the Air Force reserves, secured a job at Wall Street, and then continued on to earn a Bachelors Degree.
 The rest is history.

-I have always been grateful to Ms Brown for her guidance and for believing in me.
+I have always been grateful to Ms Thompson for her guidance and for believing in me.
 I wish I could find her and treat her to a nice big dinner.

 In any case, here is to second chances in life!